beber89/vim-playground/blockchain-wasm-go-article-notes.md

 - A hard problem enough so that one node can not consistently solve it.
  - Hence a proof for group consensus.
  - Create an example with probablity to show that idea (diagram).
+ - Suppose S: event that one node finds the nonce that solves the hash in a time not exceeding ten minutes.
+  - assume for one node we have p(S): probability of event S = 1/1000
+  - which is a very insignificant probability let us now define
+  - Sn: probability of at least one node solves the hash within the ten minutes in a pool of n number of nodes.
+  - accordingly p(Sn) = 1-(1-p(S))^n.
+  - p(S1000) = 0.6323, p(S10000) = 0.99995
+  - With a big enough number of contributing nodes, the value jumps significantly from 1/1000 to 0.6323 to nearly one!
- - The probability model that describes this scenario is more complex than that.
+ - The probability model that describes this scenario should be more complex than that.
  - But the point is to make sense of the fact that the likelihood of getting the block created.
  - becomes significant if many nodes exist in the network.
  - hence it prevents a malicious node from introducing fake transactions into the chain.